← Back to Lexicon

 Now, consider the alternatives.

-Let’s abandon the engineer's language and adopt the archaeologist's.
-We propose two simple, grounded terms:
+The abandonment of the engineer's language for the archaeologist's perspective leads to two simple, grounded terms:

-The term "fungible token" is just as cold as its non-fungible cousin.
+The term fungible token is just as cold as its non-fungible cousin.
 But what is it really?
-It's a "token" in the most classic sense of the word: a substitute for value, an "IOU."
+It is a token in the most classic sense of the word: a substitute for value, an "IOU."

 • A U.S. Dollar is a "fungible token" (a receipt for $1 of value backed by the government).